TheChirag356/newportfolio/src/blogs/bun-add-vs-bun-install.md

 src: '/images/bun-add-vs-bun-install.png'
 ---

-I recently made a switch from npm to bun to try the new features.
+I recently made a switch from npm to bun.
 Saying that it's faster than npm might be an understatement but while learning advance topics regarding bun was on my todo list, understanding the distinction between two similar commands - bun install and bun add, was on my top priority list.

 They may look alike but they serve different purposes and they are pretty simple to understand.
 With this blog you will help you manage dependencies efficiently and avoid confusion.

 # 1. `bun add` - Installing new packages